I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 What you just heard was verbal diarrhea.

-Kerry had the verbal runs, he had no idea where he was going, he had no point he was trying to make, he was hoping that every word would make sense when it followed another word, and he was praying that it would end in a way that made sense to somebody, and it didn't.
+He was hoping that every word would make sense when it followed another word, and he was praying that it would end in a way that made sense to somebody.

-And so everybody was talking about how my God, the Secretary of State just blew up this boots on the ground question.
+And so everybody was talking about how, my God, the Secretary of State just blew up this boots on the ground question.

 What do you mean he doesn't want to take an option off the table?

-I um I don't think there are any of us here that are willing to support the possibility of having combat boots on the ground there.
+I don't think there are any of us here that are willing to support the possibility of having combat boots on the ground there.

 And I do hope as we move through this that the regime can be very clear in that regard.